 We accept most commercial insurances, and we are a TRICARE-approved facility.
+We accept TRICARE East, TRICARE West, TRICARE SOS, as well as TRICARE Prime and Select.
 We are also approved for Virginia, West Virginia and North Carolina Medicaid.

 Military-connected refers to a family where either parent currently serves in or has retired from any branch of the U.S. military.

 We accept children from anywhere.
 Children and teens have come to us from more than three dozen states, as well as from families stationed outside of the U.S., in Europe, Asia and elsewhere.